KDE Plasma

 While Plasma can run any Linux application, it’s designed to work seamlessly with other KDE software, providing features like drag-and-drop between apps, shared settings and a consistent look.

 Plasma has been progressively adopting Wayland, a modern display server protocol intended to replace the decades-old X11.
 This offers better security, performance and multi-monitor support, although X11 remains available for compatibility.
+Plasma 6 has adopted systemd and Wayland, but you can use other options if you want to.

 KDE Plasma has made significant strides in performance, particularly with Plasma 6.x releases.
-Memory usage has been optimized, startup times have decreased, and overall responsiveness has improved.
+Memory usage has been optimized, startup times have decreased and overall responsiveness has improved.
 Stability has also been a focus, with less frequent crashes and better handling of hardware diversity.

 Some History